microsoft/msticpy/docs/source/visualization/EventTimeline.rst

-By default the plot uses vertical bars show the values but you can use any combination of vbar, circle and line, using the ``kind`` parameter.
+By default the plot uses vertical bars show the values but you can use any combination of 'vbar', 'circle' and 'line', using the ``kind`` parameter.
 You specify the plot types as a list of strings (all lowercase).